 In March 2020, U.S. equity markets entered a bear market in the fastest such move in the history of U.S. financial markets.
-Economic turmoil continued into April 2020, with those in the United States who have requested unemployment benefits since the outbreak of the novel coronavirus ("COVID-19") reaching 26 million people as of the week ending April 18, 2020.
+Economic turmoil continued in the months thereafter, with those in the United States who have requested unemployment benefits since the outbreak of the novel coronavirus ("COVID-19") reaching historic levels.
 In response to COVID-19, the United States Congress has passed relief packages totaling more than \$2.5 trillion, including \$2 trillion of economic relief made available in the Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Although oil prices rallied during 2019 with higher prices supported by continued compliance with OPEC+ production cuts, US sanctions against Venezuela and Iran, tension in the Gulf region, and an oversupply of oil with inadequate storage capacity, prices fell to historic lows in April 2020.
+Although oil prices rallied during 2019 with higher prices supported by continued compliance with OPEC+ production cuts, US sanctions against Venezuela and Iran, and tension in the Gulf region, prices fell to historic lows in April 2020.
 Contemporaneous with the onset of the COVID-19 pandemic in the US, oil experienced shocks to supply and demand, impacting the price and volatility of oil.
 With the oversupply of oil, caused at least in part to the COVID-19-driven significantly low demand, the oil market volatility continued through the end of April.
 The global economic shocks being experienced as of the date hereof may cause significant losses to the Fund.

-The Effects of Super Contangoed Market Are More Exaggerated Than Rolling Futures Contracts In A Contangoed Market.
+The Effects of A Super Contangoed Market Are More Exaggerated Than Rolling Futures Contracts In A Contangoed Market.